Azure/azure-functions-durable-extension/samples/correlation-csharp/getting-started.md

 During pre-release, we use `Microsoft.Azure.WebJobs.Extensions.DurableTask.Telemetry` NuGet package start with Version `2.2.0-alpha`.

-## Push the samples to the Function App
+## Publish the samples to the Function App

 Right-click the `FunctionAppCorrelation` project, then select `Publish.`